gclkaze/Sparse-Matrix/README.md

-An intuititve class that represents a Sparse Matrix by storing non-continuous tuple/data nodes and tuple connections in std::vectors rather than pointers.
+An intuitive class that represents a Sparse Matrix by storing non-continuous tuple/data nodes and tuple connections in std::vectors rather than pointers.
 A SparseMatrix iterator is provided for looping through the tuples.

 # Usage
 See below the API usage of the Sparse Matrix.